scrapy/scrapy/docs/intro/install.rst

   path by adding those directories to the ``PATH`` environment variable from the `Control Panel`_.

-* you will need to install OpenSSL by following these steps:
+* install OpenSSL by following these steps:

   1. go to `this page <http://slproweb.com/products/Win32OpenSSL.html>`_